 Purpose of Award

 Dr. Wigle was committed to promoting the success of others to the ultimate benefit of the medical community at large.
 Throughout his exemplary career at Queen's University, numerous faculty, undergraduate and graduate students flourished through his wise guidance and encouraging leadership.
-This award, named in his honor, will help to perpetuate these important virtues by recognizing those who embody them.
+This award, named in his honour, will help to perpetuate these important virtues by recognizing those who embody them.

 This award will be presented consistent with the following guidelines: